Introduction to the disharmony

 Major Chinese herbs

-The story is about a Chinese herbalist who did not have children on his own therefore did not have anyone to transmit his knowledge to.
-So he decided to take a disciple.
-The disciple was a good student but a very impatient one.
-He was anxious to start his own practice and helpless to convince him that he was not ready to heal people on his own yet the herbalist had to let him go.
-On his way out the herbalist warned him that there is a plant that the student should be especially careful with because its leafs and roots have opposite effects: the leaves can promote perspiration while the roots can reduce perspiration.
+The story is about a Chinese herbalist who did not have children, and had no one to transmit his knowledge to, therefore decided to take a disciple.
+The disciple was a good student but a very impatient one, anxious to start his own practice.
+Helpless to convince his student that he was not ready to be on his own yet the herbalist had to let him go.
+On his way out the herbalist warned his student that there is a plant that he should be especially careful with because its leafs and roots have opposite effects: the leaves can promote perspiration while the roots can reduce perspiration.

-Soon after the disciple started his own practice to him came a sick man who was perspiring profusely.
+Soon after the disciple started his own practice a sick man who was perspiring profusely came to see him.
 The disciple prescribed the leaves of a plant to stop the perspiration but the sick person started sweating even more and got really sick.
 Apparently the disciple forgot about his mentor’s advice and gave the wrong part of this herb to his patient.
 Angry the father of the patient said to the disciple “In treating patients without much knowledge you are asking for trouble.”
-Since then the plant – Ma Huang – came to be known as “ask-for trouble”.
+Since then the plant – Ma Huang – came to be known as “ask-for trouble”(5).

 Ma Huang is warm, acrid and bitter herb that is very effective in opening the pores and expelling wind.
-It also promotes the movement of Lung Qi, which often gets blocked after “wind-attack” (the Lung is the uppermost organ in the torso that first “meets” the external pathogen).
-(1) Ma Huang is also a diuretic that reduces edema.
+It also promotes the movement of Lung Qi, which often gets blocked after “wind-attack” (the Lung is the uppermost organ in the torso that first meets the external pathogen)(4).
+Ma Huang is also a diuretic and reduces edema.
 The herb is slightly toxic, and should be taken with caution.

 Gui Zhi (Ramulus Cinnamomi Cassiae) is cinnamon twig.
-It’s moving property facilitates the flow of Yang - the body’s warming principle, and the blood, and unblocks the channels.
+Its moving property unblocks the channels and facilitates the flow of Yang (the body’s warming principle) and the flow of blood.
 It is mostly used in the cases when the sweating was not helpful to expel the wind from the skin and the wind proceeded invading the body, entering the muscle layer.
 Symptoms for this next level of “wind-cold” are profuse sweating, fever, body pain.
-The major distinction in the usage of Ma Huang and Gui Zhi is that the former is used when there is no sweating and sweating needs to be induced, while in the latter is used when there is sweating and the pathogen has evolved.
+The major distinction in the usage of Ma Huang and Gui Zhi is that the former is used when there is no sweating and sweating needs to be induced, while in the latter is used when there is sweating and the pathogen has evolved(4).

 Healing foods